SixArm/rust-101/keywords/match-keyword-and-match-arms-for-control-flow.md

-# Match statement and match arms
+# Match keyword and match arms for control flow

-In Rust, the `match` statement is a powerful control flow construct that allows a program to match a value against a set of patterns and execute code based on the match result.
-The `match` statement is similar to a `switch` statement in other languages, but provides more powerful pattern matching capabilities.
+In Rust, the `match` keyword is a powerful control flow construct that allows a program to match a value against a set of patterns and execute code based on the match result.
+The `match` keyword and statement is similar to a `switch` keyword and statement in other languages, but `match` provides more powerful pattern matching capabilities.

 A match statement typically has the following syntax: